vincentkerdraon/Season-Scholars/Gameplay.md

     - student goes to the next random available space (front row or behind student)

 -> algo for monster
+    - monsters arrive every season, they wait in line until they reach the portal.
+At the portal, they wait a moment hidden, then become visible.
+They attack if they are visible for too long and damage the door.
+The door can hold a few hits, then game over.
     - difficulty = nb monsters defeated
         - 1 => need=autumn, wait=40s, attack=60s
         - 2 => need=spring, wait=40s, attack=60s